 There are many factors to consider when selecting a quality preschool for your child.
 What are the teacher’s qualifications and the employee turnover at the school?
 What is the teacher-to-child ratio?
 How will my child’s developmental progress be assessed and communicated with me?
 What developmentally appropriate activities will help support the growth of my child?
 While you may have numerous questions, the most important is regarding your child’s safety.
 When choosing child care, choosing a licensed facility assures you that your child is in a safe and developmentally stimulating environment.
+Learn more about California child care license in this guide.

 1. What is Child Care licensing?